supremetakoyaki/Scramble/README.md

 # Features
 **NEO TWEWY Save Editing:**
-- Edit your game settings, and also unlock DLC items.
+- Edit your game settings, and also unlock DLC items. **(PS4/Switch only)**
 - Edit any of the 10 save slots of the game.
+- Edit your party members.
-- Edit your game difficulty, experience, current level, money and FP.
+- Edit your game difficulty, experience, current level, calories eaten (satiety), money, FP and menu music.
 - Edit your character stats.
 - Edit your pin inventory.
 - Edit your clothing inventory.